-County-Level Models
+3.2 County-Level Models

-Our analysis first examines the electoral effect of manufacturing layoffs on county-level voting in the 2016 presidential election.20 Following standard practice, we compute the county-level two-party vote shares of the Democratic and Republican candidates.
+Our analysis first examines the electoral effect of manufacturing layoffs on county-level voting in the 2016 presidential election.
+Following standard practice, we compute the county-level two-party vote shares of the Democratic and Republican candidates.
 In its most extended form, we use the following model to estimate the change in the Democratic candidate vote share:

-$$\Delta Dem Vote Share{c} = a{0} + \beta{1} Manufacturing Layoffs{c} + \mathbf{X}{c}\zeta' + \delta{s} + \varepsilon{c}, \qquad (1)$$ where $\Delta Dem Vote Share_c$ measures the change in the Democratic candidate's percentage of the two-party vote in county c in the 2016 presidential election compared with the 2012 election.
-We use the change rather than the level of the Democratic candidate's vote share, since there is a great deal of path dependence in US county-level voting behavior (e.g., the Democratic vote share in a given election correlates with the Democratic vote share in the previous election).21 While not accounting for this temporal dependence could bias our results, our findings are not sensitive to this modeling choice.
-The variable Manufacturing Layoffs_c measures manufacturing layoffs per worker in county c from 2012 through 2015 (total layoffs in the county divided by the number of workers in the county in 2011).22 In some models, we break down manufacturing layoffs by race to explore the differential effect of white vs. non-white workers' layoffs.23
+$$\Delta Dem \ Vote \ Share_c = \alpha_0 + \beta_1 Manufacturing \ Layoffs_c + \mathbf{X}c \zeta' + \delta_s + \epsilon_c, \tag{1}$$ where $\Delta Dem Vote Share_c$ measures the change in the Democratic candidate's percentage of the two-party vote in county c in the 2016 presidential election compared to the 2012 election.
+We use the change rather than the level of the Democratic candidate's vote share, since there is a great deal of path dependence in US county-level voting behavior (e.g., the Democratic vote share in a given election correlates with the Democratic vote share in the previous election).
+While not accounting for this temporal dependence could bias our results, our findings are not sensitive to this modeling choice.
+The variable Manufacturing Layoffsc measures manufacturing layoffs per worker in county c from 2012 through 2015 (total layoffs in the county divided by the number of workers in the county in 2011).
+In some models, we break down manufacturing layoffs by race to explore the differential effect of white vs. non-white workers' layoffs.